MrMartinM/webcon-import/TECHNICAL.md

 - `Start-WebconWorkflowWithRetry`: Creates a workflow element with automatic retry logic for transient errors

 ### ExcelReader.psm1
+- `Read-FieldMappingsFromDataSheet`: Reads field mappings from rows 1-4 of the Data sheet
-- `Read-WorkflowMapping`: Reads the Mapping-Workflow sheet (first sheet) and returns workflow configuration
+- `Read-ExcelFile`: Reads data rows from the Data sheet (starting at row 5)
-- `Read-MappingSheet`: Reads the Mapping-Fields sheet (second sheet) and returns field mappings
+- `Read-ItemListMappingsFromDataSheet`: Reads item list column mappings from rows 1-4 of the ItemList sheet
-- `Read-ExcelFile`: Reads the Data sheet and returns rows as objects
+- `Read-ItemListData`: Reads item list data rows from the ItemList sheet (starting at row 5)

 ### StatusTracker.psm1
 - `Get-ImportStatus`: Reads status CSV file and returns hashtable of row IDs and their status